 Search Engine Results Pages – SERPs is the listing of results on search engines in relation to a query using one or more keywords that a user has entered.

 Sitemap – Sitemaps are an easy way for webmasters to inform search engines about pages on their sites that are available for crawling and indexing.
+Check out our article on Creating XML Sitemaps and Submit It To Google.

 Spider – These are bots used (often referred to as spiders) by the search engines that collect information about the websites they visit.